Alo Creevey: Series 5

 Alo finally hits his breaking point, and decides to get revenge by destroying the one thing his family loves - the farm.
-He immediately calls his friends over for an egg and flour fight, effectively destroying the farm's entire produce.
-He then organises an impromptu party, which trashes the farmhouse.
-When his family return, they are confronted with a crowd of teenagers leaving, and are aghast to find the farm completely wrecked.
-A drunken Alo angrily lashes out at them, particularly his father for allowing his mother to pick on him, calling him "gormless and old."
-The shock is too much for his father, who suffers a heart attack.
-Alo's mother panics and tells him to call an ambulance.
 Wracked with guilt, he confesses to Mini at a party at Nick's house, and she consoles him.
 He is unable to get help from Rich, but is reassured by his family farmhand that his father is fine, and that they did not actually sell Alo's belongings.
 When Alo returns home, he receives the usual harsh response from his mother, but for once, stands up for himself.
 Later, Alo reconciles with his father.